cirruslabs/cirrus-ci-docs/docs/pricing.md

 ## Compute Credits

 Sometimes configuring your own [compute services](#compute-services) isn't worth it.
 It takes time and effort to maintain them.
-For such cases there is a way to use the same community clusters that the Open Source community is enjoying.
+For such cases there is a way to use the same community clusters for your organization.
-Use compute credits with your private or public repositories of any scale.

 1 compute credit can be bought for 1 US dollar.
 Here is how much 1000 minutes of CPU time will cost for different platforms: